-4.2 Standards issued but not yet effective are listed below and the Group intends to adopt applicable standards when they become effective. (continued)
+4.2 Standards issued but not yet effective are listed below and become effective. (continued)

 d.
 IFRS 16 - Leases (continued)

 IFRS 16 is effective for annual periods beginning on or after 1 January 2019.
 Early application is permitted, but not before an entity applies IFRS 15.
 A lessee can choose to apply the standard using either a full retrospective or a modified retrospective approach.
 The standard's transition provisions permit certain reliefs.
 These changes are likely to have a significant impact on the Group, given the Group's leasing arrangements.